 - Place the dough on a greased baking tray.

 - Let the dough ferment for 45-60 minutes till its double the size.

 - Preheat the oven to 200°C.

-- Place the shaped dough in the oven (middle shelf) and bake for 30 to 35 minutes or till the top is golden brown.
+- After 10 minutes reduce the temperature to 180°C. Bake the bread further for 20-30 minutes or till the top is light golden brown.

 - On knocking the bottom of the bread, it should sound hollow.

 - Place the bread on a wire rack to cool.

 - Slice and serve the bread with your favorite soup.

 - Make sure the dough is not too soft as after adding the filling it will become a bit soft and sticky.